 Diagnostic and Therapeutic Services:

 All procedures are administered by trained technologists, scored by registered polysomnographic technologists, and reviewed by board certified physicians.

 A diagnostic sleep study is an accepted medical procedure covered by most insurance plans.
 Patients must have a prescription.
 For more information or to inquire about a sleep study, including pediatric sleep studies, please call 215.710.6744.

-In 2006, the Food and Drug Adminstration (FDA) estimated that sleep problems affect more than 40 million Americans each year.
-And in 1992, a National Commission reported to Congress that pervasive sleep deprivation resulted in industrial errors, accidents, disability, damage and death.
+In 2006, the U.S. Food and Drug Adminstration (FDA) estimated that sleep problems affect more than 40 million Americans each year.
+And in 1992, a national commission reported to the U.S. Congress that pervasive sleep deprivation may result in industrial errors, accidents, disability, damage and death.

 In a sleep study, electronic leads are positioned on the head, chest and limbs

 to record information about brain waves, eye movements, heart rate, muscle activity,

 breathing patterns, oxygen level and body position.
 A trained polysomnographic